-There's a lot of misinformation out there about the VA loan.
-Here's some thing you may not know:
+There’s a lot of misinformation out there about the VA loan.
+Here are some key facts every veteran should know:

 If you possess a VA disability rating of any percentage, the funding fee is waived for you.
 Not holding a rating yet?
 Let's discuss.
 I can introduce you to a specialist who can guide you in initiating your claim.
 I'd advise you to fill out the documentation via this link before finalizing a home purchase.
 This way, should your claim gain approval, we can ensure you receive a refund.
 To delve deeper into this, give me a ring at 612-408-1953.